WilliamIsted/craft-remote-asset-protect/README.md

 To install the plugin, follow these steps:

 1. Open your terminal and navigate to your Craft project directory.
-2. Run the command `composer require williamisted/remotevolumeprotect`
+2. Run the command `composer require williamisted/remoteassetprotect`
-3. In the Craft Control Panel, go to Settings → Plugins and click the "Install" button for Remote Volume Protect.
+3. In the Craft Control Panel, go to Settings → Plugins and click the "Install" button for Remote Asset Protect.

 ## Usage